fontclubbelgica/fontclubbelgica.xyz/faq.md

   In a world with a myriad of Dutch, Swiss, American,... boutique type foundries there is limited Belgian representation.
 Belgians are known for being humble, understated rooted in history, but also very hardworking with a dash of dark humor.
-All qualities which are apparant in our librar
+All qualities which are apparant in our library

   The intent behind {% include fcb %} is to form a union of fonts, an outlet to promote the Belgian Type Scene.
 With three national languages, properly reflecting the complex nature of Belgium won’t